 - u.
-Reclassifications For comparative purposes there have been made the following reclassifications to December 31, 2013: i) from "other non-financial assets" to "trade and other receivables" ThUS\$ 195,603 in taxes recoverable related to the business of the Company; ii) interest paid from the net flow from operating activities to net cash flow from financing activities were reclassified. - v.
+Reclassifications For comparative purposes the following reclassifications have been made to December 31, 2013: i) from "other non-financial assets" to "trade and other receivables" ThUS\$ 195,603 in recoverable taxes related to the business of the Company; ii) interest paid were reclassified from the net cash flow from operating activities to net cash flow from financing activities; iii) deferred tax assets and liabilities from the subsidiaries have been netted. - v.
 Government grants Government subsidies are measured at the fair value of the asset received or to be received.
 A subsidy without specific future performance conditions is recognized as income when the amounts obtained from the subsidy are received.
 A subsidy that imposes specific future performance conditions is recognized as income when such conditions are fulfilled.